IsmailChangezi/to-do-list-2/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank my coding partners for their helps

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 ## ❓ FAQ <a name="faq"></a>
+You can ask your questions here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>